 Sometimes you may feel like this girl – Lola the Pig – Avellanas

-1. When travelling abroad, do not forget that drinking another country’s water can be dangerous or justmake you sick.
-Remember: if the tap water is not safe to drink in the area you are visiting,
+1. When traveling abroad, do not forget that drinking another country’s water can be dangerous or just make you sick for a few days.

 2. Do not use tap water to make juice or to rinse fresh fruits and vegetables.
 Stick with bottled or boiled water, carbonated soft drinks, beer, wine, boiled coffee, and tea.